aytzey/CodetoPromptGenerator/README.md

 ### 2. Build the Next.js Frontend

-This step generates the static assets for your application into the out/ directory.
+This step runs ESLint validation and generates the static assets for your application into the out/ directory.

 ```
 npm run build
 ```

+**Note**: The build will fail if there are any ESLint errors or warnings.
+Run `npm run lint` first to check for issues.

 ### 3. Package with Electron Builder